This article contains the information needed to use NetScaler to load balance two or more StoreFront servers.

 For details of email-based discovery configuration, see http://blogs.citrix.com/2013/04/01/configuring-email-based-account-discovery-for-citrix-receiver/ .

-Note: When exporting the private key associated with the certificate is not feasible: Use two separate certificates: One on the NetScaler load balancing vServer and a different certificate on the StoreFront server group nodes.
+Note: When exporting the private key associated with the certificate is not feasible.
+Use two separate certificates: one on the NetScaler load balancing vServer and a different certificate on the StoreFront server group nodes.
 Both certificates must include Subject Alternative Names.
-Citrix does not recommend this unless you are using a FIPS compliant physical NetScaler appliance.
-This is the only viable option if using a FIPS NetScaler.

 Create a DNS A and PTR record for your chosen shared FQDN.
 Clients within your network use this FQDN to access the StoreFront server group using the NetScaler load balancer.